open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/spring-boot.md

 [opentelemetry-java-examples/spring-native](https://github.com/open-telemetry/opentelemetry-java-examples/tree/main/spring-native gives an example of a Spring Boot Native image application with the OpenTelemetry
 Spring Boot starter.

-If your application already uses a Java agent, the OpenTelemetry Java agent may not work.
-In this case, you can also use the OpenTelemetry starter.
+If your application already uses a Java agent, the OpenTelemetry Java agent may not work, and you can also use the OpenTelemetry starter.

 A third situation in which the OpenTelemetry starter can help you is when the start-up overhead of the OpenTelemetry Java agent is too important for you.